bengodfrey111/university-chatbot/README.md

 # 6A-Chatbot
 Chatbot project

+Install python
-First you need to do in terminal or cmd pip install pyowm pip install selenium
+then you need go to the terminal or cmd pip install pyowm pip install selenium and you also need to install chrome

 to run you need to run the whatsapp.py file